buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     ... index = %(server)s/index
     ... """ % dict(server=link_server))

-In this example, we limited ourself to revisions before 0.3.
+In this example, we limited ourselves to revisions before 0.3.
 We also specified where to find distributions using the find-links option.

 Let's run the buildout: